Drug and Alcohol Use During Pregnancy: Get the Facts

 It has been said time and time again that the joys of having a baby are unparalleled.
 When a woman becomes a mother, she takes on the world’s most selfless role, providing her baby with a healthy, loving, and supportive environment.
 Whether you are currently pregnant or planning on it, every mother wants a healthy baby.
 Treatment Alternatives, a drug rehab center in Florida, knows that the love between a mother and her baby is unique, and wants you to learn how you can create the safest, healthiest environment for your child by avoiding drug and alcohol use during pregnancy.

 Just because a mother may not experience long-lasting effects of drug or alcohol use, the same cannot be said for your baby.
 Health issues caused by irresponsible behavior can be passed down to your unborn baby, causing drug or alcohol dependencies, heightened stress levels, and sometimes abnormalities and development issues.
+Alcohol treatment for pregnant women is available.

 Learn the facts of the harmful effects of drug and alcohol use during pregnancy from Treatment Alternatives: